 Did you know?

-- The den is a hands-on world of science, history, discovery and wonder open for public visits seven days a week from 10.00am to 5.00pm.
+- The den is a hands-on world of science, history, discovery and wonder open for public visits, Monday & Thursday to Sunday (closed on Tuesday and Wednesday) from 10.30am to 2.30pm.
 Find out more here.

 - The beautifully restored Rutherford’s Den Victorian lecture theatre is available to hire for your next event.
 Find out more here.